amanjoshi2002/Custom_Booking/README.md

 ## 🔐 Environment Variables

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory based on the provided `.example.env.local` file.
+The main variables you need to set are:

 - `MONGODB_URI`: Your MongoDB connection string.
 - `NEXTAUTH_SECRET`: A secret key used by NextAuth.js for encryption.

+Refer to `.example.env.local` for a complete list of environment variables and their descriptions.

 ## 🔒 Security Note